nwoltman/string-natural-compare/README.md

 // When text transformation is needed or when doing a case-insensitive sort on a
-// large array, it is best for performance to pre-compute the transformed text
+// large array of objects, it is best for performance to pre-compute the
-// and store it in that object.
-This way, the text transformation will not be
+// transformed text and store it on the object.
+This way, the text will not need
-// needed for every comparison while sorting. const cars = [
+// to be transformed for every comparison while sorting. const cars = [
   {make: 'Audi', model: 'R8'},
   {make: 'Porsche', model: '911 Turbo S'}